maidsafe/dev-website/src/contents/en-gb/doc_dotnet.md

-# SAFE .Net Desktop App Tutorial
+# SAFE .NET Desktop App Tutorial

-This tutorial shows you how to create a [.Net Framework](https://docs.microsoft.com/en-us/dotnet/framework/) Windows console application for the SAFE Network.
+This tutorial shows you how to create a [.NET Framework](https://docs.microsoft.com/en-us/dotnet/framework/) Windows console application for the SAFE Network.
 The .NET Framework is a development platform for building apps for web, Windows, Windows Phone, Windows Server and Microsoft Azure using C#, Visual Basic and F#.
-This tutorial can also be used for developing [.Net Core](https://github.com/dotnet/core) apps.
+This tutorial can also be used for developing [.NET Core](https://github.com/dotnet/core) apps.

-You can download working example code [here](https://github.com/maidsafe/safe-getting-started-dotnet/tree/master/DesktopExample).
+You can download working example code from [GitHub](https://github.com/maidsafe/safe-getting-started-dotnet/tree/master/DesktopExample).
 Follow the steps described in this tutorial to create an app for SAFE Network.

 ## Prerequisites